Herdomain/Log-Monitoring-Workflow/README.md

 ---

 ## 🎯 Results

-- No IP addresses exceeded the defined threshold
-- No suspicious activity was detected
-- The workflow correctly identified normal system behavior
+During testing, no IPs exceeded the detection threshold.
+This validated that the workflow correctly distinguishes normal user behavior from potential threats.

 ---